 Psychology of “followers”

-Raynold Billy, who is a doctor in Social Psychology, attempts to answer these questions by explaining three types of membership to be considered in this context.
+Raynold Billy, who is a doctor in Social Psychology, attempts to answer these questions by explaining three types of followers to be considered in this context.
 These are behavioral, cognitive and emotional adherence.
 These considerations according to the expert are valid both for the real and virtual world.

 From the outset, the full-time professor at the Faculty of Human Sciences explains that all those who follow these bandits are not really their admirers.
 According to him, some are there just to inform themselves, to be up to date on everything that these “invincibles” are up to.

 “For example” says Billy, “someone who lives in Village de Dieu may feel compelled to follow the actions of those who make the law there.
-This membership is generally very strategic because anyone who lives in the vicinity of such criminals can get into trouble if they appear indifferent and even worse if they are downright hostile towards the actions of the latter, according to the professor.
+This follower-ship is generally very strategic because anyone who lives in the vicinity of such criminals can get into trouble if they appear indifferent and even worse if they are downright hostile towards the actions of the latter, according to the professor.

 There is also cognitive adhesion defined as a deliberate attachment.
 Without coercion, a person or a group can agree to follow a notorious criminal either because he finds himself in his speeches, or because this person believes that the criminal is a victim of the system, according to the professor.

 For emotional buy-in, Raynold Billy talks about the sense of satisfaction experienced when the bandits act.
-For the latter two forms of membership, Dr. Billy hypothesizes that the desire for revenge can lead a person to unwillingly rejoice at someone else’s heinous acts.
+For the latter two forms of followers, Dr. Billy hypothesizes that the desire for revenge can lead a person to unwillingly rejoice at someone else’s heinous acts.

 “One of the biggest motives or justifications that can get someone to act is revenge, which can take a positive or a negative form.
 We live in a society of contempt which is based on denigration.
-Some pursue major studies to get revenge on a relative who humiliated them during their childhood.
+Some pursue major studies to get revenge on a relative who humiliated them during their childhood.”
 This is what the professor calls positive revenge.

 Further on, the social psychologist maintains that for certain sections of society, the state has always been a nightmare.
 “It is likely that a person living in lower Delmas, whose sick relative died for lack of care, finds himself in Barbecue’s speech when he mentions the lack of existing hospitals in the area where he lives.
-That same person may not be a criminal” concludes the professor.
+That same person may not be a criminal,” concludes the professor.